rtrwalker/geotecha/docs/speccon/speccon.rst

 'speccon' is the common name for a number of programs that use the spectral Galerkin method to solve multilayer consolidation problems.

-Speccon programs currently avialable in geotecha are:
+Speccon programs currently available in *geotecha* are:

  - **speccon1d_vr** - Multilayer consolidation with vertical drains.
   - See :class:`geotecha.speccon.speccon1d_vr.Speccon1dVR` for details and